rust-lang/rfcs/text/3318-field-pojection.md

 # Summary
 [summary]: #summary

-The stdlib has wrapper types that impose some restrictions/additional features on the types that are wrapped.
+The std-lib has wrapper types that impose some restrictions/additional features on the types that are wrapped.
 For example: `MaybeUninit<T>` allows `T` to be partially initialized.
 These wrapper types also affect the fields of the types.
 At the moment there is no easy access to these fields.
 This RFC proposes to add field projection to certain wrapper types from the
-stdlib:
+std-lib:

 |           from                                        |            to                                        |
 |-------------------------------------------------------|------------------------------------------------------|